Instructional Design for e-Learning - NEW!

 - Select presentation, application, and feedback methods.

-- Select media and tools to support methods.
+- Select media to support methods.

-- Design methods, media, and tools.
+- Design methods and media.

 - Develop the course.